netlify-templates/victor-hugo/site/content/press/how-firms-can-convince-employees-to-quit-smoking.md

 ---
-title: How Firms Can Convince Employees to Quit Smoking
+articlename: How Firms Can Convince Employees to Quit Smoking
 date: '2018-08-28'
 summary: >-
   Wellness programs are increasing in popularity as companies grow more